Entanglement Routing Based on Fidelity Curves: Introduction

 \section{Introduction}

-The quantum internet has the potential of bringing new capabilities to telecommunications that otherwise would be impossible to attain via classical communication channels.
-To name a few, it opens the doors to theoretically fully secure communications \cite{BENNETT20147}, enhanced sensing \cite{RevModPhys.89.035002}, and distributed quantum computation~\cite{Daniele}.
-A quantum internet will not function in a dissimilar manner to the classical one, however, instead of distributing information, a quantum internet will rather generate entanglement between remote nodes, a type of correlation between different parties with no classical analogue~\cite{nielsen00}.
+The quantum Internet has the potential to allow capabilities and services that would be impossible in classical networks.
+To name a few, it opens doors to theoretically fully secure communications, enhanced sensing, and distributed quantum computation~\cite{van2014quantum}.
+A quantum Internet aims to create entanglement between remote nodes, a type of correlation between different parties with no classical analogue~\cite{nielsen00}.
 The typical model for a quantum internet is a network where the nodes store qubits in quantum memories, and the links between two nodes represent a quantum channel capable of creating quantum entanglement between the qubits stored at the nodes at both ends of the link.
-As often made, one assumes that it is possible to apply two-qubit gates between any two qubits inside the same node, and that each node has a fixed number of memories associated with each of the channels connected to it~\cite{PhysRevA.101.052315,Coutinho2022,Pirandola2019,doi:10.1126/science.aam9288}.
+As often assumed, one assumes that it is possible to apply two-qubit gates between any two qubits inside the same node, and that each node has a fixed number of memories associated with each of the channels connected to it.

 Different metrics can be used to characterize a quantum link.
-A popular and useful one is the fidelity attainable by a link, however that fidelity can depend on other variables much related to the technology that one is using to sustain quantum entanglement.
-For example, one may apply link purification such that from a larger number of qubits, each of which having a low fidelity, one can create a lower number of qubits holding a higher fidelity degree.
-The technology considered in this paper is based on photon entanglement and, in this case, the achieved fidelity of a qubit pair is chiefly dependent on the number of photons (number of ``clicks'') generated, such that one can characterize the link by a trade-off curve between entanglement probability and the obtained fidelity in the entangled qubit pair.
+A popular and useful one is the fidelity attainable by a link; however, that fidelity can depend on other variables closely related to the technology used to sustain quantum entanglement.
+For example, one may apply link purification such that from a larger number of qubits having a low fidelity one can create a lower number of qubits holding a higher fidelity.
+The technology considered in this paper is based on photon entanglement, and, in this case, the achieved fidelity of a qubit pair is chiefly dependent on the number of photons (number of ``clicks'') generated, such that one can characterize the link by a trade-off curve between entanglement probability and the obtained fidelity in the entangled qubit pair.